Teaching a Protein LLM with Reinforcement Learning: The Gradient Routing Problem

 The results were encouraging:

-Freezing the projector raised MLP GRPO reward from 0.582 to 0.774 – a 33% improvement.
+Across all MLP configurations, the best reward was 0.780 (a run with different hyperparameters) and the frozen-MM fix reached 0.774.
+Both substantially outperform the gradient-starved standard run (0.582), confirming the gradient routing bottleneck.
 Format compliance jumped from 65% to 95%.
 This confirms that the gradient routing problem was the primary bottleneck: once LoRA can actually receive gradients, the MLP model learns effectively.

 But text-only still outperforms at 0.832.
 The LoRA gradients in frozen-MM MLP (0.071-0.119) are noticeably smaller than text-only (0.476).
 Even with the projector frozen, its presence in the forward pass creates a partial information bottleneck.
 The LoRA adapters must learn through a compressed 32-token protein representation, while the text-only model’s LoRA can directly interact with every amino acid token in the sequence.